Northwest Yeshiva High School: Curriculum

 Northwest Yeshiva's curriculum is integrated, encompassing both Judaic studies, including comprehensive Torah study that emphasis the development of critical thinking skills, as well as College Preparatory Academics.

 The school is accredited by the Northwest Accreditation Commission (NWAC).

 Judaic Studies

 In 2019, Rabbi Naftali Rothstein joined the faculty as the Campus Rabbi as well being the dean of Judaics.
 Rabbi Dr. Jeremy Wieder, a Rosh Yeshiva at Yeshiva University, is the school's Halachic (Jewish law) authority.

 College Preparatory Studies

 NYHS offers College in the High School courses in which students can earn University of Washington college credit.
 Currently, NYHS offers this option for Calculus A & B, Biology, Expository Writing, Environmental Science and Human Physiology.
-Freshmen have the opportunity to take a full STEM (Science, Technology, Engineering, Math) curriculum thanks to NYHS's partnership with the Center for the Initiatives in Jewish Education and the Samis Foundation.
+Freshmen have the opportunity to take a full STEM (Science, Technology, Engineering, Math) curriculum thanks to NYHS's partnership with the Center for Initiatives in Jewish Education and the Samis Foundation.

 NYHS students and faculty engage in monthly Town Halls, open to the public.
 The student led, Agenda Committee, organizes and guides the civil discourse opportunities.
 Topics are proposed by the student body and often are focused on school and communal issues.